 Are Rocky Mountain horses gaited?

-Rocky Mountain horse comes with the capability of natural four-beat lateral gait.
+Rocky Mountain horse comes with the capability of a natural four-beat lateral gait.
 This four-beat gait produces a cadence of equal rhythm constantly.
-Also, most of the Rocky Mountain horses are capable of performing all the gaits, including walk, canter, gallop, and trot.
+Also, most Rocky Mountain horses are capable of performing all the gaits, including walk, canter, gallop, and trot.